gatewaynode/flashbrain/README.md

 ## JSON Schema

 The application uses JSON files to store lesson data.
-Here's the schema:
+There are two types of JSON files:

+### 1. Lesson JSON Schema (lesson.json)

+Individual lessons with items:

 ```json
 {